-The interest rate applicable to each bond will be determined by Israel and included in a Free Writing Prospectus which will be filed with the SEC not less than one (1) Business Day prior to the first day of the salesperiod for such bond.
+The interest rate applicable to each bond will be determined by Israel and included in a rate sheet which will be filed with the SEC as a Free Writing Prospectus prior to the beginning of the sales period of such bond.
 If such date is a legal holiday in Israel, the Free Writing Prospectus may be filed with the SEC one (1) Business Day earlier.
-For example, the interest rate on a 1-Year Jubilee Fixed Rate Bond issued on Friday, June 1, 2018 will be announced one (1) Business Day prior to May 15, 2018, i.e., on Monday, May 14, 2018 (or, if such date were a legal holiday in Israel, on Friday, May 11, 2018).
+For example, the interest rate on a 1-Year Jubilee Fixed Rate Bond issued on Wednesday, October 1, 2021 will be announced one (1) Business Day prior to September 15, 2021, i.e., on Tuesday, September 14, 2021 (or, if such date were a legal holiday in Israel, on Monday, September 13, 2021).

 Interest and Maturity Payments.
 Interest will accrue from (and including) the Issue Date of the bonds until (but not including) the maturity date.
-We will pay interest semi-annually on May 1 and November 1 (each. an "Interest Payment Date"), and upon maturity, except that for bonds issued on April 15 and October 15 of each year, the first interest payment will be made on the second Interest Payment Date following their respective Issue Dates.
+Interest payments will be made semi-annually on May 1 and November 1 (each, an "Interest Payment Date"), and upon maturity, except that for bonds issued on April 15 and October 15 of each year, the first interest payment will be made on the second Interest Payment Date following their respective Issue Dates.
 If any Interest Payment Date is not a Business Day, we will pay interest that has accrued until (but not including) either May 1 or November 1, as the case may be, on the next Business Day, but interest that accrues from either May 1 or November 1, as the case may be, until (but not including) the date on which the interest is paid, will be paid on the next Interest Payment Date.
-We will calculate interest for each of the above periods as а percentage of the annual percentage rate based on a 365-day year and the actual number of days elapsed.
-When the bonds mature, you will receive the face amount of the bonds in United States currency.
-If the maturity date is not a Business Day, you will receive payment accrued until (but not including) the maturity date on the next Business Day but no additional interest will accrue or be payable by reason of such extension.
+We will calculate interest for each of the above periods as a percentage of the annual percentage rate based on a 365-day year and the actual number of days elapsed.
+When the bonds mature, the face amount of the bonds will be paid in U.S. currency.
 The bonds will not earn or accrue interest after maturity.